 So, when you’re going on an island vacation, it’s better to build a skincare routine with lightweight, water-based products.
 Focus on aloe-infused gels or mists you can spray on your face whenever it’s getting extra hot.

 Now, if you’re going somewhere colder, like European countries in the dead of winter, you need to adjust in another way.
-Cold and dry air will cause your skin to turn flaky and dehydrated, so you need intense moisture.
+Cold and dry air will cause your skin to look flaky and dehydrated, so you need intense moisture.

 Get Enough Beauty Sleep Throughout Your Trip